cat-friend/ultimate-accelerator/README.md

 Full user stories for the initial development phase are available on the [User Stories](https://github.com/cat-friend/ultimate-accelerator/wiki/User-Stories-&-Acceptance-Criteria) section of the project wiki.
 A feature list for the initial development phase is available on the [Feature List](https://github.com/cat-friend/ultimate-accelerator/wiki/Feature-List) section of the project [wiki](https://github.com/cat-friend/ultimate-accelerator/wiki).

 ### User Registration and Authentication
 New users can register for an account by entering a unique username, email address, and password.
+If the username is already taken, the email address provided is invalid or already in use, and/or the password is invalid, the user will be notified of the specific errors.

 ## < Add images >

 Existing users can log in to their account by submitting their credentials via the login form.

-## < Add images >

-Authenticated users can edit their profile biography

-## < Add images >
+If there are any issues with their provided credentials, the user will be notified of the errors.
 Users may log out of their account by clicking the **LOGOUT** button on the site-wide navigation bar.

 ## < Add images >

 ### Creating and Modifying A Battlepass Challenge

 Authenticated users can create a battlepass challenge with a title, mode type, and value (stars).
+If there are any issues with their provided data, the user will be notified of the errors.

 ## < Add images >